bohdaq/rust-http-to-https-letsencrypt-acme/README.md

 It has built in support for Let'sEncrypt HTTP verification.
 This means that requests starting from ./well-known/acme-challenge will be served as static content and not redirected to https.

-So basically you download, install and run http-to-https-letsencrypt server, and then run [certbot](https://certbot.eff.org/) alongside.
+So basically you download, install and run http-to-https-letsencrypt server, and then run [certbot](https://certbot.eff.org/) in _--webroot_ mode alongside.